 The Historical Context of the Berlin Wall

-During the height of the Cold War, the build-up of tension and ideologies between the Western world, led by the United States, and the Eastern bloc, under Soviet influence, resulted in the division of Germany.
-The capital city, Berlin, became a symbolic battleground for political ideologies, leading to the construction of the Berlin Wall.
+Germany was divided at the height of the Cold War, when the tension and ideologies between the Western world, led by the United States, and the Eastern bloc under Soviet influence reached an all time high.
+Berlin was a symbol of a city that becomes a battleground for political ideologies, the Berlin Wall was built.

 Construction and Symbolism

-The Berlin Wall was erected on August 13, 1961, by the German Democratic Republic (GDR) to prevent the migration of East Germans to West Germany.
-It spanned 155 kilometers, dividing Berlin into East and West.
-The wall became an iconic symbol of the Cold War, representing the ideological divide between capitalism and communism.
+On August 13, 1961 the German Democratic Republic (GDR) built the Berlin Wall to prevent the exodus of East Germans to West Germany.
+Berlin was divided by it along 155 kilometers with the border separating the capital into East and West.
+It is clear that the wall became an iconic symbol of the Cold War due to the ideological divide between capitalism and communism.

 Conditions Leading to the Fall